assafelovic/gpt-researcher/README.md

 ```

 - **For LLM, we recommend [OpenAI GPT](https://platform.openai.com/docs/guides/gpt)**, but you can use any other LLM model (including open sources) supported by [Langchain Adapter](https://python.langchain.com/docs/guides/adapters/openai), simply change the llm model and provider in config/config.py.
-- **For search engine, we recommend [Tavily Search API](https://app.tavily.com)**, but you can also refer to other search engines of your choice by changing the search provider in config/config.py to `"duckduckgo"`, `"googleAPI"`, `"googleSerp"`, or `"searx"`.
+- **For search engine, we recommend [Tavily Search API](https://app.tavily.com)**, but you can also refer to other search engines of your choice by changing the search provider in config/config.py to `"duckduckgo"`, `"googleAPI"`, `"bing"`, `"googleSerp"`, or `"searx"`.
 Then add the corresponding env API key as seen in the config.py file.

 <br />